IndaPlus22/olleth-simulation/README.md

 Chapther 4-5 ish... :atom_symbol: particle system with an ounce of physics project :atom_symbol:

 ## Description
 The particle simulation runs on bevy, a relativly new rust game engine.
 The example folder contains the different stages of completetion.
 The src folder handles the physics behind the particles when they are spawned in.
+I won't go into detail how the physics behind it works only that it's based on XPBD simulation.
+But if your interested you can look for yourself inside the src folder.

 ### Example Folder
 * `simple.rs` - Simplest example of how bevy operates.